fish-shell/fish-shell/doc_src/cmds/ulimit.rst

 If limit is given, it is the new value of the specified resource.
 If no option is given, then **-f** is assumed.
 Values are in kilobytes, except for **-t**, which is in seconds and **-n** and **-u**, which are unscaled values.
 The exit status is 0 unless an invalid option or argument is supplied, or an error occurs while setting a new limit.

-``ulimit`` also accepts the following switches that determine what type of limit to set:
+``ulimit`` also accepts the following options that determine what type of limit to set:

 **-H** or **--hard**
     Sets hard resource limit.